ahsan0608/devops_assessment/README.md

 #### Workflow Status
 The workflow runs successfully, and all steps completed without errors.
 The application is deployed, and you can view the successful run here -
 [Action Link](https://github.com/ahsan0608/devops_assessment/actions/runs/11529184113/job/32097310800)

+## Deployment Script

+Script for automating the process of setting up all the resources and configurations required for the assessment - [here](https://github.com/ahsan0608/devops_assessment/blob/main/deploy-script.sh).